Bootstrap tests for almost goodness-of-fit: Almost Goodness of Fit Tests

 One possibility to avoid choosing a specific value for the margin of error is to determine the infimum of the \(\epsilon\) for which the null hypothesis in the AGoF test \eqref{AGoFspecific} is rejected at a given significance level $\alpha$.
 In other words, we propose to compute the \textit{minimum distance} (from $F$ to the model $\mathcal{G}$) at level $\alpha$ given by

 This quantity provides a measure of how ``good'' the model is when compared to other models (see \cite{del Barrio-2020} and the references therein).

 Another relevant issue is to interpret the value $\epsilon^*(\alpha)$ in \eqref{minimum distance}.
-We aim at introducing a quantity with information about the quality of the AGoF of the model $\mathcal{G}$ to $F$ in terms of the $\mathrm{L}^p$-distance.
+We aim at introducing an informative quantity relative to the \textit{quality} of the AGoF in terms of the $\mathrm{L}^p$-distance.
 Just as the value of the supremum distance has a clearer interpretation, it is not so simple to make a decision on the suitability of a model in terms of the $\mathrm{L}^p$-norms.
-In addition, it is convenient to have a normalized value (with values in the interval $[0,1]$, for example) to measure the AGoF and to compare different models easily.
-We propose here an approach similar to the one to compare models using ANOVA.
+In addition, it is convenient to have a normalized value (with values in $[0,1]$, for example) to measure the AGoF and compare different models easily.
+We propose here an approach similar to the one to evaluate models using ANOVA.
 We consider the worst-case scenario to approximate $F$ as a model given by a constant variable equal to the mean of $F$, say $\mu$.
 In a way, the distribution of a degenerate random variable with probability measure $\delta_\mu$ taking the value of the mean $\mu$ almost surely is the coarsest model fitting the data.
-Since $\delta_{\mu}$ summarizes the observed population at one point, the discrepancy \(\| F - F_{\delta_{\mu}}\|_p\) quantifies the largest possible error attained by a model.
-Therefore, the quantity
+Since $\delta_{\mu}$ reduces the information of the whole population \(F\) to a single point in \(\mathbb R\), the discrepancy \(\| F - F_{\delta_{\mu}}\|_p\) quantifies the largest possible error attained by a model.
+Therefore, the \textit{AGoF statistic}

 represents the proportion of improvement of model $\mathcal{G}$ with respect to the non-informative (constant) $\delta_{\mu}$ in the approximation of $F$.
 Observe that, in general, $G(F,\mathcal{G})\in [0,1]$ and the extreme values $0$ and $1$ are achieved if $\mathcal{G}$ is the least informative model and $F\in \mathcal{G}$, respectively.
 Thus, a high value of the coefficient \eqref{Proportion-improvement} would indicate a good fit while a low value would amount to a poor approximation.